 If you suffer from styes on a regular basis then you may have a condition called blepharitis.
-If you think you may have blepharitis or if the stye persists then you will have to see your GP.
+If you think you may have blepharitis or if the stye persists then you should definitely see your GP.
 Your GP may have to refer you to a specialist or an ophthalmologist if there are complications.

-It is best to avoid wearing any eye make-up or contact lenses whilst you have the stye.
+It's best to avoid wearing any eye make-up or contact lenses while you have the stye.

 We hope this helps.